 Live simply.
 Philippians 4:11-13 says: I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do everything through him who gives me strength.

 Give more.
 Acts 20:35 says: You’ll not likely go wrong here if you keep remembering that our Master said, ‘You’re far happier giving than getting.’
 The Message

 Expect less and enjoy the moment.
 Psalm 16:11 says: You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand.

 A week ago, we received hard news about Jacob’s granddaddy.
 Words like brain atrophy and dementia.
 A decline that we saw but didn’t seem real until a neurologist said so.
 Thankfully, he is still able to recall some new information.
 But it is those special memories he deposited through the years that will bring him more peace and joy.
 He’ll have those to draw from on down days.

 Yesterday as I visited him, his speech therapist was working with him.
 He said, “tell her about Jacob”.
 I hope memories of him singing to Jacob will bring him happiness.
 He’s always loved and appreciated music but he wasn’t one to sing.
 But he did to his first born grandson.
-Recent events may not sick with him long but he has deposited much to make him smile.
+Recent events may not stick with him long but he has deposited much to make him smile.

 Being with him reminds me to focus on the good times while we make memories.
 While he interacted with hospital staff last week, he said, “if you are friendly to people, they will be friendly back”.
 I’m soaking up his wisdom for the day I’ll need to make a withdrawal.